-- 1. 5.1 We are committed to the recruitment and professional development of staff in appropriate numbers to meet the needs of all pupils in the light of our stated objectives.
-We also aim to provide high levels of materials and equipment to support effective teaching and learning, and to develop the school's premises and facilities to provide a high quality autism-specific environment.
-Decisions about the allocation of resources to pupils will be guided by the provision specified for individual need in their statements/EHCP of SEN. - 2.
-5.2 Where new challenges arise that impact on a pupil's ability to make good progress in their learning an emergency meeting will be held to determine a clear pathway of success.
-Input from the pupil's parents, SENDCO, class teacher, relevant specialists and the local authority will be required to ensure that the right resources are made available. - 3.
-5.3 Action to meet pupils' SEN aims to promote independent learning and falls within four broad strands: - assessment, planning and review - grouping for teaching purposes - additional human resources - curriculum and teaching methods. - 4.
-5.4 The school allocates appropriate resources to all classes and departments annually based on urgency of need, school improvement plan priorities, and availability of funds. - 5.
-5.5 Each year our School Improvement Plan will focus on agreed improvements in a range of areas.
+- 5.3 Action to meet pupils' SEN aims to promote independent learning and falls within four broad strands: - assessment, planning and review - grouping for teaching purposes - additional human resources - curriculum and teaching methods. - 5.4 The school allocates appropriate resources to all classes and departments annually based on urgency of need, school improvement plan priorities, and availability of funds. - 5.5 Each year our School Improvement Plan will focus on agreed improvements in a range of areas.
 Within each area a number of targets will be addressed and funding from available sources will be allocated for these developments. - 5.6 Annual review (or more frequently as required) of the deployment of staff and the use of the building is essential in order to ensure that we utilise resources effectively to meet pupil needs.
 We are keen to secure best value for all expenditure and we carefully monitor and evaluate the impact of all our work.